Menu

 What Can I Do?

-Gluten-caused inflammation can cause joint and muscle pain in some people and many of us with thyroid disease may feel better on a gluten-free diet.
+6. if going gluten-free helps (gluten-caused inflammation can cause joint and muscle pain in some people and many of us with thyroid disease may feel better on a gluten-free diet)

-Also be sure to wear shoes that are comfortable and supportive.
+7. that your shoes are comfortable and supportive.
 They may not be providing enough support and only making matters worse.
-Orthotics or ‘custom arch supports’, are moulds that are worn inside your shoes.
-They are created from a mould of your foot, so they fit your feet perfectly and give you support where you need it.
+Orthotics or ‘custom arch supports’, are moulds that are worn inside your shoes.Β They are created from a mould of your foot, so they fit your feet perfectly and give you support where you need it.

 Do you experience foot pain with your thyroid condition?